dh2nguyen/NHS-Algorithm-Part-1-Calculate-Distances/README.md

+# v2 March 13, 2019

 # NHS-Algorithm-Part-1-Calculate-Distances
 This is the R script that calculates distances between two sets of (x,y) coordinates/points: Group1 vs Group2.

 # NOTE: This script is best viewed in a plain text reader.

-# Script for calculating the distances between points.
+# Script for calculating the distances between 2D points.
 Part 1.
 # This script is for use in the Numerical Histogram Score (NHS) algorithm.
    # This is part 1 (distance calculations) of the scripts required to use the NHS algorithm.
    # Part 2 is the script for calculating the NHS value.
 Part 2 is a separate script than Part 1.

 # By David H. Nguyen, PhD, www.TSG-Lab.org

+# NOTE: This script is best viewed in a plain text reader.